Introduction

 Replace the placeholders (including < and >) with your actual values.

-π‘ Pro Tip: For added security, consider storing these credentials in Azure Key Vault or your operating system’s secure credential storage.
+Security Tip: For production environments, consider storing these credentials in Azure Key Vault or your operating system’s secure credential storage.

 Setting Up Your Code Editor